What do Facebook, Google, Salesforce.com, Uber, VMware, Netflix, IKEA, Birds Eye, 5-hour Energy, and Pixar have in common?

-In this farsighted, pioneering guide, the founders of Silicon Valley advisory firm Play Bigger rely on data analysis and interviews to understand the inner workings of “category kings”— companies such as Amazon, Salesforce, Uber, and IKEA—that give us new ways of living, thinking or doing business, often solving problems we didn’t know we had.
+In this farsighted, pioneering guide, the founders of Silicon Valley advisory firm Play Bigger rely on data analysis and interviews to understand the inner workings of “category kings”—companies such as Amazon, Salesforce, Uber, and IKEA that give us new ways of living, thinking, or doing business, often solving problems we didn’t know we had.

 “Business leaders of the future need to create movements with passionate employees and fans that change the world’s point of view, not just companies with employees that sell products.
-Play Bigger shows how category design is the roadmap for making this happen.” —Mike Maples, Funding Partner, Floodgate
+Play Bigger shows how category design is the roadmap for making this happen.” —Mike Maples, Founding Partner, Floodgate

 “Every entrepreneur looking to alter the landscape and every CEO looking to reimagine their business can learn from this book.
 Play Bigger provides inspiration and a framework for building companies that transcend gravity.” —Marc Benioff, Chairman and CEO, Salesforce